ThizThizzyDizzy/tree-feller/README.md

 (Versions 1.12.2 and below are available for 1.13-1.15)

 ## Full customization
-Configure custom trees with any combination of blocks for its leaves and logs!
+- Configure custom trees with any combination of blocks for its leaves and logs

-Configure custom tools with custom name, durability, enchantments, and more!
+- Configure custom tools with custom name, durability, enchantments, and more

-Almost any configuration option can be customized for each tree or tool
+- Almost any configuration option can be customized for each tree or tool

-Tools or trees can be configured to only work in specific worlds, times of day, gamemodes, and more!
+- Tools or trees can be configured to only work in specific worlds, times of day, gamemodes, and more!

 ## Plug-and-play
 The default configuration will reliably cut down all vanilla trees, while not disturbing player-made structures.